 Many STEM graduates have reported that the expectations in technical jobs are something they are unsure of handling effectively.
 Needless to say, this is a concerning statement that should prompt HR leaders to revisit their hiring strategies.

-Our own research indicated that this problem has readily-available fix in the market.
+Our own research indicated that this problem has a readily-available fix in the market.

 Fixing Skills Mismatch To Prevent A Global Talent Catastrophe